A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Holomorphic summed open books

 The only difference here from \eqref{eqn:index} is that at the negative punctures we take $\muCZ^\Phi(\gamma_z - \epsilon)$ instead of $\muCZ^\Phi(\gamma_z + \epsilon)$, which geometrically means we compute the virtual dimension of a space of curves whose negative ends have all their Morse-Bott orbits fixed in place.
 So for curves without negative ends $\widehat{\ind}(v) = \ind(v)$, and the constrained index otherwise has the advantage of being \emph{additive} across levels, i.e.~if the building~$u_\infty$ has no nodes, then we obtain $\ind(u_k) = \ind(u_\infty)$ if the latter is defined as the sum of the constrained indices for all its connected components.
 Observe that trivial cylinders over Reeb orbits always have constrained index~$0$.
 If~$u_\infty$ does have nodes, the formula remains true after adding~$2$ for each node in the building, so we then take this as a definition of the index for a nodal curve or nodal holomorphic building.
 We now proceed in several steps.

 \textsl{Step~1: Curves in upper levels.} We claim that every connected component of~$u_\infty$ either has no negative ends or is a cover of a trivial cylinder (in an upper level).
 Indeed, curves in the main level obviously have no negative ends, and if $v$ is an upper level component with negative ends, the smallness of the periods in $B_0 \cup \iI_0 \cup \p M_0$ constrains these to approach other orbits in $B_0 \cup \iI_0 \cup \p M_0$, as otherwise~$v$ would have negative energy.
 Then if~$v$ does not cover a trivial cylinder, an intersection argument carried out in \cite{AlbersBramhamWendl}*{Proof of Theorem~4.8} implies that $v$ must intersect~$u_+$, contradicting Lemma~\ref{lemma:intersection2} above.
 The key idea here is to consider the asymptotic winding numbers that control holomorphic curves approaching orbits at $B_0 \cup \iI_0 \cup \p M_0$, which differ for positive and negative ends at each of these orbits, and thus force~$v$ to intersect~$u_+$ in the projection to~$M'$.
-We refer to \cite{AlbersBramhamWendl} for the details.
+We refer to \cite{AlbersBramhamWendl} for the details; note that a similar argument has also appeared in \cite{Momin:thesis}.

 \textsl{Step~2: Indices of connectors.} Borrowing some terminology from Embedded Contact Homology, we refer to branched multiple covers of trivial cylinders as \defin{connectors}.
 These can appear in the upper levels of~$u_\infty$, but can never have any curves above them except for further covers of trivial cylinders, due to Step~1.
 Since the positive ends of~$u_\infty$ approach any given orbit in $B_0 \cup \iI_0 \cup \p M_0$ with total multiplicity at most~$2$, only the following types of connectors can appear, both with genus zero: \begin{itemize} \item \emph{Pair-of-pants} connectors: these have one positive end at a doubly covered orbit and two negative ends at the same simply covered orbit. \item \emph{Inverted pair-of-pants} connectors: with two positive ends at the same simply covered orbit and one negative end at its double cover. \end{itemize} The second variety will be especially important, and we'll refer to it for short as an \defin{inverted connector}.
 As we computed in \eqref{eqn:CZMB}, all of the simply covered Morse-Bott orbits under consideration have $\muCZ^\Phi(\gamma - \epsilon) = 1$ in the natural trivialization, and in fact exactly the same argument produces the same result for their multiple covers.
 We thus find that the constrained Fredholm index is~$0$ for a pair-of-pants connector and~$2$ for the inverted variant.